Several 2018 iPad Pro Features Might Have Been Confirmed By Newly Spotted Icon

-An icon recently spotted in iOS code might confirm many of the 2018 iPad Pro’s design and technical features with two days remaining before Apple is expected to unveil the new tablet line at a media event in Brooklyn.
+An icon recently spotted in iOS code might confirm many of the 2018 iPad Pro’s design and technical features, with two days remaining before Apple is expected to unveil the new tablet line at a media event in Brooklyn.

 According to 9to5Mac, the recently discovered icon is more detailed than a similar one that was found in the code of iOS 12’s fifth beta version, which was meant to be used in the battery widget and didn’t offer much insight into the tablet’s features.
 Like the previous icon, the new one suggests that the new iPad Pro will sport rounded corners and will not come with any notch or Home button.
-However, there were some new details noticed that hint at some of the upcoming device’s basic features.
+However, there were some new details that hint at some of the upcoming device’s basic features.

 This year’s iPhone XS, XS Max, and XR come with a side button that replaces the sleep/wake button and allows users to take screenshots, activate Siri, or shut down the phone, among other simple tasks.
-9to5Mac pointed out that the iPad Pro icon still comes with a sleep/wake button on top, which could suggest one of two things — it could be a “design decision” on Apple’s part to include a sleep/wake button, or Apple might introduce the all-around side button on the new iPad Pro due to the icon representing an “unfinished asset.”
+Website 9to5Mac pointed out that the iPad Pro icon still comes with a sleep/wake button on top, which could suggest one of two things — it could be a “design decision” on Apple’s part to include a sleep/wake button, or Apple might introduce the all-around side button on the new iPad Pro due to the icon representing an “unfinished asset.”

 Exclusive: Icon found in iOS shows new iPad Pro with no home button https://t.co/brniW2zRiP by @_inside pic.twitter.com/yAgP7PrT1d